Niall Campbell, 10th Duke of Argyll: Career

 Following his inheritance, Campbell became Honorary Colonel of the 8th Battalion, Argyll and Sutherland Highlanders until his retirement in 1929.
 He was additionally Honorary Colonel of the 15th (Canadian) Argyll Light Infantry.
 Having been previously a Deputy Lieutenant from 1914, He funded the creation of the Inveraray Bell Tower, in memory of the Campbell Clan who died in the First World War.

 Campbell was appointed Lord Lieutenant of Argyllshire in 1923, an office he held until his death in 1949.
 His seat was Inveraray Castle, Argyll and he was interred at Kilmun Parish Church.

 Personal life

 Referred to as "Scotland's most picturesque Duke", Campbell hated telephones and motor cars and would indulge in eccentric behaviour, including greeting tourists with recitals from Italian operas.
 He spent his final years in what was called "monastic seclusion".

 Fearing that the eccentricity from his maternal relationship could be inherited, he never married and died childless in 1949.

-He was succeeded as duke by his first cousin, once removed, Ian Campbell, a grandson of the third son of the 8th Duke.
+He was succeeded as duke by his first cousin, once removed, Ian Campbell, a great-grandson of the 8th Duke (via his third son).